 According to the United States Bureau of Labor Statistics, general architects can expect to see 1% employment growth by the year 2029, excluding landscape and naval.
 These numbers are on par with the national average across all occupations, and offer a positive long-term outlook for those interested in pursuing an architecture career.

-For those with a detail-oriented mind and knack for creative design, an Architecture degree is an excellent way to pursue a fast-paced, lucrative career!
+For those with a detail-oriented mind and knack for creative design, on-campus or online architecture degrees are an excellent way to pursue a fast-paced, lucrative career!
 Whether you go on to become a licensed architect or translate your skills into a related industry, there is a number of exciting career opportunities for those who have a strong architectural skillset!